 One of the symptoms of a defective ABS module is the ESC (Electronic Stability Control) light turning on.
-The ABS module has ESC integrated, which helps stabilize your car while cornering and avoids skidding during hard braking.
+The ABS module integrates ESC, which helps stabilize your car while cornering and avoids skidding during hard braking.

 What you will need